11 Psychology Internships for High School Students

 Program Length: Three weeks, two sessions offered per summer

-Residential options only available for students aged 16 or older
+Eligibility: Current high school students, domestic or international.
+Residential options only available for students aged 16 or older.

-Columbia University, located in the heart of New York City, offers a three-week immersive experience intended to introduce students to the fundamental concepts of psychology: the science of the mind and behavior.
-In the program, students will learn from esteemed instructors in clinical as well as social psychology.
-The biological bases of behavior, learning and memory, sensation and perception, cognitive development, language acquisition, personality, and social influences on behavior are among the many topics covered in the program on Columbia’s campus.
+Columbia University offers a three-week experience to introduce students to the fundamental concepts of psychology: the science of the mind and behavior.
+In the program, you will learn from clinical and social psychology instructors.
+The biological bases of behavior, learning and memory, sensation and perception, cognitive development, language acquisition, personality, and social influences on behavior are among the many topics covered.
 This is part of Columbia’s Pre-College Summer Immersion Programs.
 Interested students should demonstrate high intellectual curiosity and an eagerness to contribute original ideas to the cohort.

 Cost: Paid